psa-jforestier/palmeteo/README.md

 - **Rpimonitor** (https://xavierberger.github.io/RPi-Monitor-docs/index.html), which is an abandoned project (in june 2023) but still working.
 It will be used to store (in RRD format) and display graphic in a local website
 - Some **utilities, in PHP or shell**, hosted in this repository.
 - On the external web server, there are **MySQL DB server and PHP web server** running, and an incomming HTTPS endpoint to receive data and store them remotly.
+- Also, to have nice weather graphic, I set up a connection to the **Openweathermap.org site to get current temperature from regional weather station**.
+It allows me to compare my data with some other public data.

 **How it works**